Daniel-Rizzo30/parallel-programs/README.md

 A few projects from the Parallel Programming class I took.

 ## Assignment 2
-Homework 2 is a program which simulates a binomial tree data structure.
+Homework 2 is a sequential program which simulates a reduction operation in a binomial tree data structure.

 ## Assignment 3
+Homework 3 is a parallel program in MPI which finds the saddle point of a matrix.

 ## Assignment 4
+Homework 4 is a parallel program in MPI which